AustinLaurin/C-minus/README.md

 ## Acknowledgments

   * [@Austin Laurin](https://github.com/AustinLaurin) - for basically being a compiler himself.
-  * [@Alexander Besuden](https://github.com/abesuden) - for making this documentation beautiful while still allowing for an easy to read and full understanding.
+  * [Alexander Besuden](http://AlexanderBesuden.com) - for making this documentation beautiful while still allowing for an easy to read and full understanding.